MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/queues-events.md

 ## Security considerations

 To secure Service Bus, use shared access signature (SAS).
-For example, you can grant a user access to Service Bus resources with specific rights by using [SAS authentication](/azure/service-bus-messaging/service-bus-sas).
+You can grant a user access to Service Bus resources with specific rights by using [SAS authentication](/azure/service-bus-messaging/service-bus-sas).
 For more information, see [Service Bus authentication and authorization](/azure/service-bus-messaging/service-bus-authentication-and-authorization).

 If you need to expose a Service Bus queue as an HTTP endpoint, for example, to post new messages, use API Management to secure the queue by fronting the endpoint.
 You can then secure the endpoint with certificates or OAuth authentication as appropriate.
 The easiest way to secure an endpoint is using a logic app with an HTTP request/response trigger as an intermediary.